CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 )
 ```

-If you run the test now it will complain about not findning the text that we are looking for.
+If you run the test now it will complain about not finding the text that we are looking for.
 Its time to create a new component now.

 `touch src/Components/DisplayPerformanceData.js`